elearning-evolve/BigBlueButton-WordPress-Plugin/README.md

 **How can I change the permissions of the users?**

-You should install and activate the "Members" plugin by Justin Tadlock and in the Dashboard under the "Users" > "Roles", update the permissions.
+You should install and activate the **"Members" plugin by Justin Tadlock** and in the Dashboard under the **"Users" > "Roles",** update the permissions.

-To allow another user to create and edit rooms, assign them a role that has the permissions, activate_plugins and edit_bbb_rooms, publish_bbb_rooms, delete_bbb_rooms, delete_published_bbb_rooms, and edit_published_bbb_rooms.
-The permission structure is similar for posts and pages.
+To allow another user to create and edit rooms, assign them a role that has the permissions, **activate_plugins and edit_bbb_rooms, publish_bbb_rooms, delete_bbb_rooms, delete_published_bbb_rooms, and edit_published_bbb_rooms.** The permission structure is similar for posts and pages.

-To allow another user to create and edit room categories, assign them a role that has the permissions, activate_plugins, and manage_categories.
-This does not give them permission to create rooms.
+To allow another user to create and edit room categories, assign them a role that has the permissions, **activate_plugins, and manage_categories.** This does not give them permission to create rooms.
 They can only manage room categories.

-To allow another user to join as moderator, viewer, or with a code, assign them to a role with one of the corresponding permissions, join_as_moderator_bbb_room, join_as_viewer_bbb_room, or join_with_password_bbb_room.
-By default, the owner of the room will always join their rooms as a moderator.
+To allow another user to join as moderator, viewer, or with a code, assign them to a role with one of the corresponding permissions, **join_as_moderator_bbb_room, join_as_viewer_bbb_room, or join_with_password_bbb_room.** By default, the owner of the room will always join their rooms as a moderator.
 The default does not apply to others' rooms.

-To allow another user to manage recordings, assign them to a role that has the permissions, manage_bbb_room_recordings.
+To allow another user to manage recordings, assign them to a role that has the permission, **manage_bbb_room_recordings.**

-To allow another user to use shortcodes or the widget, assign them to a role that has the permissions, edit_bbb_rooms.
+To allow another user to use shortcodes or the widget, assign them to a role that has the permission, **edit_bbb_rooms.**

-If there are no roles with the corresponding permissions, please create a custom role using the "Members" plugin and assign the permission to that role.
+If there are no roles with the corresponding permissions, please create a custom role using the **"Members" plugin** and assign the permission to that role.

 **Is there any way users can go directly into a meeting?**

-Since version 1.3.4 it is possible to provide direct access to the meeting rooms by adding the meeting token ID to the shortcode: (eg. [bigbluebutton token="aa2817f3a1e1"]).
+Since version 1.3.4 it is possible to provide direct access to the meeting rooms by adding the meeting token ID to the shortcode: **(eg. [bigbluebutton token="aa2817f3a1e1"]).**

 The joining form is the same, so with the right permission configuration users would be able to join meetings with one click.